The five eras of the Combe Bank estate:

 - World Wars, evacuation and recuperation

 Science, religion and learning are recurring themes in the history of Combe Bank.
-As a Fellow of the Royal Society William Spottiswoode a mathematician, undertook research of light, publishing in 1874, “The Polarisation of light”, and “Lecture on Electrical discharge” in 1881.
-Spottiswoode later becoming President of the Royal Society.
+As a Fellow and later President of the Royal Society William Spottiswoode, a mathematician, undertook research of light, publishing in 1874, “The Polarisation of light”, and “Lecture on Electrical discharge” in 1881.
 Among those who visited Combe Bank at this time were literary figures such as Oscar Wilde and Matthew Arnold; and scientists T H Huxley, Charles Darwin and Michael Faraday.

 On September 1st 2016, the school name was officially changed from Combe Bank to Radnor House Sevenoaks.
 The school is now a thriving co-educational independent school offering an outstanding education to hundreds of children aged 2 to 18.